-Please don’t think of this as a “one-size fits all” list of recommendations.
+Please don’t think of this as a “one-size fits all” list of recommendations for how to keep children safe online.
 Consider your own family’s needs so you can make appropriate decisions on when to allow your children online, what sites you’ll allow, or when you can grant unsupervised access.

 Open Communication is Key

-Rather than worry incessantly about your child’s safety, the best thing you can do is to foster open communication at all times about the Internet
+Rather than worry incessantly about keeping your children safe online, the best thing you can do is to foster open communication at all times about the Internet.

 Every so often, talk to them about different hazards in the online world, such as advertising and how it’s designed to make you want to buy things, or games that trick you into giving information or spending money.
 They should know not to give out their personal information, including emails and home addresses, to anyone online.